Skip to content

 If you live in a different country, this number is also called a business number (CA), company registration number (U.K.), or Australian business number (AU).

-4. Get your junk removal business license and permits
+4. Secure a junk removal business license and the right permits

-You’ll probably need a business license to legally operate a junk removal business in your area, or a license for transporting large loads.
+You may need a business license to legally operate a junk removal business in your area, or a transportation license to haul heavy loads.
 Licensing and permitting requirements vary depending on where you live.

 You may even need a state permit, license, or certification for certain types of waste removal, especially if you want to dispose of chemicals, biohazards, and similar dangerous substances.

-Check with your local Chamber of Commerce or the Small Business Administration (SBA) to see which licenses or permits you need—and what you’re allowed to dispose of.
+Check with your local Chamber of Commerce or the Small Business Administration (SBA) to see which licenses or permits you need—and what items you can dispose of legally.

 Pro Tip: Figure out a responsible junk disposal plan ahead of time, like heading to the dump or recycling depot, or selling unwanted items and scrap metal.
 Check to make sure your disposal site accepts the types of waste you’re collecting.